 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I’m quite sure that Julia Child didn’t care about low-carb eating, but nevertheless these low-carb eggplant pizzas are a great choice for low-carb and gluten-free diets, and for any phase of the original South Beach Diet.
+I’m sure that Julia Child didn’t care about low-carb eating, but nevertheless Eggplant Pizza is a great choice for low-carb and gluten-free diets, and it’s also good for any phase of the original South Beach Diet.

 Find More Recipes Like This One: